nn1-dev/website/src/data/spotlight/robert-jamborski/index.md

 Our team currently consists of just three developers (including myself), with a few colleagues from our Spanish branch helping out with AI-related features.

 We solely work on a single project called NXS (Nexus) Data - an end-to-end solution for market data analysis and visualisation.
-For the most part I'm responsible for a front end side of the application, so typically I would be either implementing entire new feature, refactoring legacy parts, or upgrading old packages driving modern use of modern solutions.
+For the most part I'm responsible for a front end side of the application, so typically I would be either implementing an entire new feature, refactoring legacy parts, or upgrading old packages driving modern use of modern solutions.
 Over the course of 5 years it evolved from being just a plugin to a full-fledged standalone application.

 When I joined two years ago, I was tasked with building an admin panel for user and role management.
 Currently, I’m working on implementation of a secondary data ingestion system which will be used to feed data into AI driven anomaly detection model - exciting stuff!